 - The scientific field aiming to understand the way "opinions" spread in human communities.

 - The community is usually described by means of networks

 - Nodes are individuals

 - Links are the ties (connections)

 - Direction

 - Strength

 - "opinion" (or "state" of the node) is usually described by a scalar (binary or continuous)

-- Close relation to fields studying other spreading phenomena - Infection spreading
+- Close relation to fields studying other spreading phenomena

+- Infection spreading

 - Relevant general questions include:

-- What are the fundamental interaction mechanisms ("local rules") that allow for the emergence of
+- What are the fundamental interaction mechanisms ("local rules")

+that allow for the emergence of

 - Consensus / polarization / fragmentation

 - a shared culture

 - a common language, etc. ...

 - What favors the homogenization process?
 What hinders it?

-- "Unfortunately": Opinion formation is a complex process affected by the interplay of different elements, including the
+- Simplification arises from the fact that opinion formation is a complex process affected by the interplay of a vast amount of different elements, including the

-- Individual predisposition / family background
+- Individual predisposition / family background ("identity")

 - Background knowledge

 - External information (e.g. public media)

 - Etc.